-The COVID-19 pandemic has once again changed shopping habits drastically and e-commerce has advanced to become one of the most rapidly growing sectors in the world.
-This development is being felt in Poland too.
+The Covid-19 pandemic has once again changed shopping habits drastically and e-commerce has advanced to become one of the most rapidly growing sectors in the world.
+This development is being felt in Poland, too.
 Germany’s neighbour has now become the leader among the fastest developing e-commerce markets in Europe.
-If turnover was still EUR 10.6 million in 2020, it is estimated to be about EUR 12 million in 2021.
+While turnover was still EUR 10.6 million in 2020, it is estimated to be about EUR 12 million in 2021.
 Forecasts from the Statista Global Consumer Survey suggest that the figure will be EUR 15.9 million by 2025.
 That would represent annual growth in turnover of 7.3 percent.

-According to experts, the “Polish online miracle” is not just a domestic success story, but has two important external reasons.
-Firstly, the country now has what is very well-developed infrastructure and this is attracting online retailers to Poland from all over Europe.
-Warsaw has significantly upgraded its road and rail networks during the past few years with a large-scale infrastructure programme and numerous industrial parks have been built too.
-“There are about 20 million square metres of modern warehouse space available now1 ,” say Rhenus experts.
+According to experts, the ‘Polish online miracle’ is not just a domestic success story, but has two important external reasons.
+Firstly, the country now has a very well-developed infrastructure and this is attracting online retailers to Poland from all over Europe.
+Warsaw has significantly upgraded its road and rail networks during the past few years with a large-scale infrastructure programme, and numerous industrial parks have also been built.
+‘There are about 20 million square metres of modern warehouse space available now1 ,’ say Rhenus experts.
 Another 1.9 million square metres are being constructed2.
-This means that Poland is in eighth position in Europe.
+This puts Poland in the eighth place Europe-wide.
 One quarter of the available space is already being used by the e-commerce sector – and this figure is expected to rise.

 The second reason should not be underestimated either: Poland can offer a huge reservoir of workers – with wages that are more than competitive compared to those in Western Europe.
-“It’s more attractive for companies to invest in their workforces than in automation, particularly in the warehousing sector,” experts from the logistics specialist, Rhenus, say – and point out that Poland is also one of the largest centres of worker immigration from countries located further east like Ukraine.
+‘It’s more attractive for companies to invest in their workforces than in automation, particularly in the warehousing sector,’ experts from logistics specialist Rhenus say – and point out that Poland is also one of the largest centres of worker immigration from countries located further east like Ukraine.
 This means that there are enough people available to work, even at peak periods.
-Brands like Zalando or Amazon, which have established huge distribution centres in the country, are benefiting from this.
+Brands like Zalando and Amazon, which have established huge distribution centres in the country, are benefiting from this.

-The sector knows that the retail trade was still able to rely on organic growth just a few years ago.
-“But those days are over.
-We now have to adapt to unforeseen, short-term market fluctuations, particularly in the online business.
-Customer requirements are increasing at the same time,” says Marta Kunikowska, Marketing Manager at Rhenus Logistics in Poland, expressing her view of the situation.
-The logistics specialist is supporting several large companies in Poland.
-Rhenus has not only had to complete the expansion of its warehouse capacity during ongoing operations, but also put in place an extended reliability concept.
+The sector is aware that retail trade was still able to rely on organic growth just a few years ago.
+‘But those days are over.
+We now have to adapt to unforeseen, short-term market fluctuations, particularly in online business.
+Customer requirements are increasing at the same time,’ says Marta Kunikowska, Marketing Manager at Rhenus Logistics in Poland, expressing her view of the situation.
+The logistics specialist supports several large companies in Poland.
+Not only has Rhenus had to complete the expansion of its warehouse capacity during ongoing operations, but it also deployed an extended reliability concept.
 The issue of trust placed in the logistics company has become a much more important priority during the pandemic.

 The approach that Rhenus has selected is two-fold.
-First of all, there are the COVID-19 tests, which are even used before hiring seasonal workers.
+First of all, there are the Covid-19 tests, which are even used before hiring seasonal workers.
 However, providing the personnel with adequate training is just as important.
-“Communicating experience safeguards quality,” Kunikowska says.
-“That’s the only way of creating a “premium-quality packaging”, i.e. achieving the perfect packaging for a high-class product by using the correct packing process.
+‘Communicating experience safeguards quality,’ Kunikowska says.
+‘That’s the only way to create “premium-quality packaging”, i.e. to achieve the perfect packaging for a high-class product by using the correct packing process.’

-“These kinds of attractive solutions are popular with customers, particularly in the fashion and cosmetics sectors,” the Rhenus Warehousing expert emphasises.
-And if customers have not received the right product on one occasion, even the return process can become an exciting experience if the right measures are used.
-“When it comes to shoes, for example, people don’t have the opportunity of finding the right size in a shop during the pandemic.
-We’re handling this business to the satisfaction of our ordering party and final customers too.”
+‘These kinds of attractive solutions are popular with customers, particularly in the fashion and cosmetics sectors,’ the Rhenus warehousing expert emphasises.
+And if customers have not received the right product on one occasion, even the returns process can become an exciting experience if the right measures are in place.
+‘When it comes to shoes, for example, people don’t have the opportunity to find the right size in a shop during the pandemic.
+We’re handling this business to the satisfaction of our ordering party and final customers, too.’

 Precise, customer-friendly work performed by the logistics specialists not only helps manufacturers gain greater coverage and attract new customer groups.
-The online platforms in particular are those that need and welcome this new flexibility.
-“New ways of communicating are creating new sales paths,” is the saying in the sector, because platforms like Zalando or the family shopping provider, Limango, are increasingly developing into a market-place model.
+It is the online platforms in particular that need and welcome this new flexibility.
+‘New ways of communicating are creating new sales paths,’ is being said in the sector because platforms like Zalando or the family shopping provider Limango are increasingly evolving into a marketplace model.

-However, it is precisely the logistics specialist that is increasingly handling customers’ orders and in the end plays its part in determining whether a sale is a positive customer experience or not.
-“Providers and customers are moving closer together through the logistics specialist.
-The customer experience is extremely important, particularly with e-commerce,” says Kunikowska.
-To express it differently, a positive customer experience creates some emotional bonding.
+The logistics specialist is the one that is increasingly handling customers’ orders and is ultimately decisive when it comes to determining whether a sale is a positive customer experience or not.
+‘Providers and customers are moving closer together through the logistics specialist.
+The customer experience is extremely important, particularly in the case of e-commerce,’ says Kunikowska.
+To express it differently, a positive customer experience creates an emotional bond.
 This can be a crucial competitive advantage at a time when changing brands was never so simple.

 Almost three quarters of German online shoppers say that their decision about which item to buy hinges on the company that will ship the product.
 The situation is similar in Poland, if not quite so drastic, as insiders are aware.

-Word has got out – abroad too.
+Word has got out – abroad, too.
 According to sector data, half a dozen new warehouses have been set up in Poland in a short time.
-Short decision-making processes in the country combined with short delivery routes to neighbouring countries like Germany, Slovakia, but also to the Baltic States and even to Scandinavia have catapulted Poland to the forefront in the e-commerce sector.
+Short decision-making processes in the country combined with short delivery routes to neighbouring countries like Germany, Slovakia, as well as to the Baltic States and even to Scandinavia, have catapulted Poland to the forefront in the e-commerce sector.
 Nowak, who has experienced this development first-hand at Rhenus, is not surprised.

 Not signed up yet?
 Sign in